-Rich in cultural and racial diversity, Detroit contains a notable network of peace and justice advocates and service providers.
-The city also includes creative Mercy ministries with support from Mercy Associates, Companions, Sisters, and MVC alumni.
-Mercy Volunteers live in a renovated hundred year old home across from historic Clark Park in a community-oriented and socially-conscious neighborhood known as southwest Detroit’s Mexican Town.
-Mercy volunteers serving in Detroit can expect to build rich relationships and grow to love the old motor city.
+Rich in diversity, Detroit contains a notable network of peace and justice advocates and service providers.
+The Mercy presence is strong in Detroit with a network of ministries, Sisters of Mercy, Associates, Companions, and MVC alumni.
+Mercy Volunteers live in a community-oriented and socially-conscious neighborhood known as southwest Detroit’s Mexican Town, within walking distance of Clark Park.
+Volunteers can expect to build rich relationships and grow to love the old motor city.
 There are extensive opportunities for arts and sports lovers, health and reading enthusiasts, and great entertainment.
-Two cars are provided for community use.

 Transportation: 2 cars

 Detroit Cristo Rey High School

 Mission: To provide excellent college-preparatory Catholic high school education, in the Cristo Rey model, to students from economically disadvantaged families in Detroit.

 Detroit Cristo Rey High School is part of a national organization of Cristo Rey high schools that provides a powerful and innovative approach to career-focused and college-preparatory education that equips students from families of limited economic means with the knowledge, character, and skills to achieve their aspirations.
 The school integrates classroom experience with real-life work experience by partnering with businesses and corporations in metro Detroit.
 A volunteer is needed as a leader in campus ministry and assistant to the dean.
 This volunteer will have ongoing interactions with students and parents.
 Conversational Spanish would be a great asset but is not required.